kibook/s1kd-tools/tools/s1kd-flatten/README.md

 -c, --containers
 Flatten referenced container data modules by copying the references inside the container directly in to the publication module.
-The copied references will also be flattened, unless the -D option is specified.
+The copied references will also be flattened, unless the -m option is specified.

 -D, --remove
-Remove unresolved references, but do not flatten resolved ones.
+Remove unresolved references.

 -d, --dir &lt;dir&gt;
 Directory to start search in.
 By default, the current directory is used.